 Zubair has worked with SharePoint technologies since 2001.
-His subject matter expertise covers almost every area and aspect of SharePoint: installation, configuration, assessment, deployment, site design, intranet and extranet portals, upgrade, migration, taxonomy, architecture, branding, governance, research, troubleshooting, etc. Zubair also specializes in design, implementation, and engineering of enterprise network services.
-He speaks publicly at technical seminars, conferences, and Webinars on a wide range of topics, from Enterprise Security and Active Directory, to SharePoint technologies and Hyper-V.
+His subject matter expertise covers almost every area and aspect of SharePoint: installation, configuration, assessment, deployment, site design, taxonomy, architecture, intranet and extranet portals, upgrade, migration, branding, governance, research, troubleshooting, etc. Zubair also specializes in design, implementation, and engineering of enterprise network services.
+He speaks publicly at technical conferences, seminars, and Webinars on a wide range of topics, from Enterprise Security and Active Directory, to SharePoint technologies and Hyper-V.

 Microsoft recognized him by presenting him the Microsoft Most Valuable Professional (MVP) award in multiple categories for inspiring excellence while helping people through his past recognized practical expertise and demonstrated willingness to share with peers in technical communities around the globe.
-He received the prestigious annual MVP award 12 years in a row.
+He has received the prestigious annual MVP award 12 years in a row.
 He was also recognized by Microsoft as the featured IT Pro of the Month on Microsoft’s Web site.
 Zubair is the founder and President of the Seattle IT Pro User Group.
 The User Group serves the greater Puget Sound IT community around Seattle and its suburbs.

 Zubair’s college credentials include:

-He taught Information Technology courses at his alma mater University of Washington in Seattle where he received his Aeronautics and Astronautics degree, and at North Seattle Community College where he graduated in CIS.
+He taught Information Technology courses at his alma mater University of Washington in Seattle where he received his Aeronautics and Astronautics degree, and at North Seattle College where he graduated in CIS.

 Computers are not his only passion.
 Zubair considers himself to be one of the biggest sports fans in the world.
 He likes to participate in sports and watches just about every sport under the sun.
 Before he decided to jump into the technology field in the early 90s, Zubair won five trophies at the Northwest Roller-Skating championship, including the overall championship.
 He was also a winner of the Washington State Open Table Tennis championship.
 If you ask him for his favorite sport, he will name at least a dozen.
 His other interests include mind-challenging activities, IQ tests, puzzles, card games, chess, and performing magic tricks.